mediacutlet/nomadatchi/README.md

 ## 🖥 UI

-Nomadachi renders a compact line on the display.
+Nomadatchi renders a compact line on the display.
 Default format:

 ```
 Trav <title> (<places>pl)